Ruben Studdard: Personal life

 Studdard met Surata Zuri McCants in October 2006, when he was signing CDs at a Walmart in Atlanta.
 On June 28, 2008, Studdard married McCants in a short, private ceremony in Mountain Brook, Alabama.
 On November 16, 2011, Studdard's attorney announced that Studdard was in the process of a divorce.
 Studdard's divorce was finalized in April 2012.

+In 2018 Studdard married real estate agent Kristen Moore.
+The couple has two children.

-Studdard received an honorary Master of Arts degree from his alma mater of Alabama A&M University, where he received a bachelor's degree in Vocal Studies, at its December 2015 commencement ceremony.
+Studdard received an honorary Master of Arts degree from Alabama A&M University, where he received a Bachelor's degree in vocal studies.
+The honorary degree was conferred at the university's December 2015 commencement.
 He is a member of Phi Mu Alpha Sinfonia fraternity.
-In 2022, it was announced that Studdard would teach a masterclass for performing arts majors at the University of Tennessee at Chattanooga.
+In 2022, Studdard taught a master class for performing arts majors at the University of Tennessee at Chattanooga.